wp-cli/handbook/commands/theme/update/index.md

 : Output summary as table or summary.
 Defaults to table.

 [\--version=&lt;version&gt;]
-: If set, the plugin will be updated to the specified version.
+: If set, the theme will be updated to the specified version.

 [\--dry-run]
 : Preview which themes would be updated.